Resident234/php.net/pages/www.php.net_function.str-getcsv.php.md

 Since this is not using any loops, you can actually write it as a one-line statement (one-liner).

-Here&apos;s the function using just one line of code for the function body, formatted nicely though:
+Here's the function using just one line of code for the function body, formatted nicely though: